 6. Start with what they don't know.

-Your cover letter should never directly restate what’s already listed on your resume -- it should offer something new, expand on what the employer already knows about you, and offer new details about what you can bring to the company.
-Impress employers by telling them something about your skills or experiences they don’t already know.
+Your cover letter should never directly state what they already know -- or restate what's already listed on your resume.
+Instead, start your cover letter by offering something new, expanding on what the employer already knows about you, and presenting new details about what you can bring to the company.
+Impress employers by telling them something about your skills or experiences they don't already know.

 The candidate wrote an introduction that captured the reader's attention and demonstrated he wasn't interested in wasting anyone's time.
 This is a memorable and impressive tactic.
 Consider writing a similar introduction, where you provide information absent from your resume.